Intel's Mobileye demos autonomous car equipped only with cameras, no other sensors

-LAS VEGAS, Jan 6 (Reuters) - Intel Corp on Monday released a video of its Mobileye autonomous car navigating the streets of Jerusalem for about 20 minutes with the help of 12 on-board cameras and, unusually, no other sensors.
+LAS VEGAS (Reuters) - Intel Corp on Monday released a video of its Mobileye autonomous car navigating the streets of Jerusalem for about 20 minutes with the help of 12 on-board cameras and, unusually, no other sensors.

 The development comes as chipmakers and machine-vision system manufacturers compete to provide the brains and eyes of automated vehicles.